techwithanirudh/coolify-docs/index.md

 :::

 ## What is Coolify?
-Coolify is an all-in one PaaS that helps you to self-host your own applications, databases or services (like Wordpress, Plausible Analytics, Ghost) without managing your servers, also known as an open-source & self-hostable Heroku / Netlify alternative.
+Coolify is an all-in one PaaS that helps you to self-host your own applications, databases or services (like Wordpress, Plausible Analytics, Ghost) without managing your servers, also known as an open-source & self-hostable Heroku / Netlify / Vercel alternative.

 Looking for the hosted cloud & paid version?
 [Here you go.](https://app.coolify.io)